 The Yemen War is currently the most active conflict in the region, and its resolution would allow both Saudi Arabia and Iran to utilize it as a goodwill gesture for the resumption of diplomatic ties.

-This would also allow both countries to jointly manage the economic and political crises in Syria, Iraq, and Lebanon, which could be transformed into a regional drive for peace.
+Both countries could jointly manage the economic and political crises in Syria, Iraq, and Lebanon, transforming these efforts into a regional drive for peace.

 Opportunities for Pakistan

-Pakistan’s Middle Eastern policy and foreign policy as a whole have always been pivoted towards neutrality, especially when the rival parties are Muslim countries.
-However, it’s a fact that Pakistan’s relations with Saudi Arabia are of a strategic nature and encompass security, political, and economic ties.
-On the other hand, Pakistan’s close ties with Iran are also a geopolitical reality owing to similar interests in combating border terrorism and advocating for political stability inside Afghanistan.
+Pakistan’s Middle Eastern policy and foreign policy, in general, have always leaned towards neutrality, especially when the rival parties are Muslim countries.
+However, Pakistan’s relations with Saudi Arabia are strategic, encompassing security, political, and economic ties.
+Conversely, Pakistan’s close ties with Iran are a geopolitical reality due to shared interests in combating border terrorism and advocating for political stability in Afghanistan.

 As Iran and Saudi Arabia have now agreed to resolve their issues, Pakistan can practically implement its much-cherished neutral foreign policy and could come out of the ‘balancing’ dilemma.

-Furthermore, as Pak-GCC ties became somewhat strained as Pakistan remained neutral on the Yemen issue, this downward trajectory in bilateral ties could be overturned as well, which could subsequently result in creeping out economic advantages for Pakistan.
+Furthermore, Pak-GCC ties became somewhat strained as Pakistan remained neutral on the Yemen issue.
+This downward trajectory in bilateral ties could be overturned.
+Such an improvement could subsequently result in economic advantages for Pakistan.

 However, energy imports from Iran would most likely continue to be a tough nut to crack.
-It is because of the US sanctions against Iran and the so-far indecisive talks on the Joint Comprehensive Plan of Action (JCPOA) revival, which have little to do with Saudi-Iran rapprochement.
-Nevertheless, there is a hope that since one of the US’s allies, Saudi Arabia, has normalized its relations with Iran, which the US has welcomed, the JCPOA talks could be more optimistically pursued, which would allow Pakistan to diversify its energy channels.
+The US sanctions against Iran and the indecisive talks on the Joint Comprehensive Plan of Action (JCPOA) revival have little to do with Saudi-Iran rapprochement.
+Nevertheless, there is hope that since Saudi Arabia, one of the US’s allies, has normalized its relations with Iran, the US might welcome this move.
+This development could lead to more optimistic pursuits of the JCPOA talks.
+Such progress would allow Pakistan to diversify its energy channels.

 Lastly, it is imperative to consider China.
 The US is pursuing its policy of containing China, for which India has been given pivotal status in the Quadrilateral Security Dialogue (QUAD) and I2U2.
 While India’s intention and capability of countering China are dubious, these minilateral frameworks have boosted India’s own image.
 For example, in the Middle East, India’s inroads have been more smooth and institutionalized.
 India is consolidating its energy, economic, political, and defense ties with the Gulf states.
 With Israel, India has been striking deals related to technology, arms imports, and port development.
 However, as China reaffirms its position in the Middle East by becoming an alternative to the US, Pakistan can find ample space to revive its regional role as well as countercheck India.
 This can be done by exploring economic opportunities through human resources and providing investment prospects in return.